SamsterB/Data-Analytics-Project/README.md

 Recency - number of days since the last purchase

 I learned how to use formulas in excel to identify different patterns and trends.
 I used pivot tables to manipulate the data.
-I used MySQL to learn how to manipulate data by using queries to provide an outcome I used Power BI to create a visual representation of my findings by applying filters to the data
+I used MySQL to learn how to manipulate data by using queries to provide an outcome.
+I used Power BI to create a visual representation of my findings by applying filters to the data

 I found that the largest number of customers are between the ages of 51-57